How Mortgages Work | Types, Rates, LTV Rules & More

 And finally, you’ll most likely need a lawyer to work through all the paperwork for you.
 Their costs vary depending on the price of your property but typically fall between £500 - £1,500.
 If you're buying with the help of an estate agent, they sometimes offer discounts on legal fees for pre-approved solicitors that they're affiliated with.

-How to get a mortgage
+How to get the best mortgage deal

 ---